-Like most good things in life, it starts with food, which you'll use to lure her into the trap.
+First, use food to lure her into the trap.
 Feed her at the same time and place every day.
 While you get the kitty on a routine, borrow a humane cat trap and set up a veterinary appointment to get her spayed (or neutered, if she's really a he) and vaccinated.
-Your local animal shelter or cat rescue can usually help you locate a trap and a vet who works with stray and feral cats (we call them community cats).
+Your local animal shelter or cat rescue can usually help you locate a trap and a vet who works with stray and feral cats (often called community cats).